Acceptance of Transfer Credit

 - To earn CLEP credit a student must earn a score of 50 or above.
 Students earning a score of 50 or above on the College Composition Subject Examination must also write an essay, which will be graded by the English Department.
 The English Department must approve and "pass" the essay only before credit for College Composition I will be awarded.

 - CLEP credit is not awarded for any science-related course that has laboratory requirements.
 A student may not attempt a CLEP examination for a course in a field in which credit has been earned for a more advanced course.

 - No examination may be repeated in an attempt to receive credit.

-- CLEP tests and the equivalent EGSC courses are listed on the EGSC Website (here).
+- CLEP tests and the equivalent EGSC courses are listed on the Credit by Exam page.

-- Departmental examinations are available in certain subject areas not included as a part of the College Level Examination Program.
-An example of a departmental examination is the First-Aid examination.
+- Departmental examinations are available in certain subject areas which are not included as a part of the College Level Examination Program. (i.e. First aid, foreign language, etc.).

 - The Vice President for Academic and Student Affairs must grant permission for a student to attempt a departmental examination.
 The Vice President for Academic and Student Affairs will refer the examination results to the Deans and faculty members of the respective subject area, who will grade and review the examination to determine if the student meets the competencies and course knowledge to be granted credit for the course.